 From his earliest days as a piano student at the renowned Chetham’s School of Music in Manchester during the 1970’s, Stephen J. Wood has refused to tread anything other than his own, unique path.
 Seminally influenced by jazz artists Dave Brubeck, Oscar Peterson, Dudley Moore and Michel Petrucciani and early twentieth century modern composers Maurice Ravel, Francis Poulenc, Erik Satie and George Gershwin, Steve has sought to meld the seemingly disparate worlds of classical and jazz music in his teaching, performance, arranging and composition to high acclaim.

 His work has been presented on BBC Contrasts (1978-1983), BBC Jazz Organ (1965-1979) and the Humphrey Littleton programme BBC Best of Jazz (1990), in addition to independent broadcasters such as Jazz FM and Piccadilly Radio.
-Celebrated as a Hammond organist as well as a pianist, he has performed with many UK artists and the American jazz legend Jack Wilkins with whom he recorded the 1999 albums ‘Bluesin'.
+Celebrated as a Hammond organist as well as a pianist, he has performed with many UK artists and the American jazz guitarist Jack Wilkins with whom he recorded the 1999 albums ‘Bluesin'.

 Stephen J. Wood's Sketches, Hinterland and Contemporary Scottish Collection demonstrate clearly the synthesis of his musical influences and have received critical acclaim.
 Many of the Scottish pieces have been used in The Royal National Mòd in Scotland since 2001 and have received enthusiastically by many eminent musicians and educators.
 These books are listed and recommended by the Scottish Curriculum Authority for use in Universities', Colleges', and Schools’ music departments throughout Scotland.

 In 2008 Eklectica Records and Eklectica Publishing was launched to promote the work of Stephen J. Wood.